How to buy 2026 World Cup tickets

 Phase 4 is the final phase where all remaining tickets are sold on a first-come-first-served basis

-After signing up on the FIFA website, when the draw opens, fans can select which games they would like to apply for in the first phase.
+After signing up on the FIFA website, when the draw opens on September 10 2025 (closing September 19), fans can select the games they would like to apply for in the first phase.

 The first phase allows fans to apply for tickets based on the match schedule, without knowing what teams will play, only their location, date, and group assignment.
 Fans can apply for up to six tickets per match across four seating categories (more on that below).

-The first phase draw is expected to happen in the fall of 2025.
-(This is based on previous tournament timelines.)
+Allocation from the first phase draw will then happen no earlier than September 30 2025.
 The first phase draw occurs before all teams have qualified, which is expected to happen no later than March 2026.
-Tickets are allocated at random across all draw entries.
+Fans lucky enough to get through the draw will then be given a date and time when they can log on to buy the tickets for the 2026 World Cup matches they are allocated.
 Fans must purchase all tickets they have won in the draw or lose them all.
 For example, if you were lucky enough to get tickets for two matches you are unable to buy tickets to just one match and not the other.

-Then, after the full tournament schedule is determined, fans of each team will be able to apply for tickets for their team’s games.
+Then, after the full tournament schedule is determined (rumoured to happen in Las Vegas on December 5 2025), fans of each team will be able to apply for tickets for their team’s games.
 This is done on a first-come-first-served basis, and is expected to occur shortly after the full schedule release.

 After this, a second lottery phase will take place, before finishing with a first-come-first-served round for any remaining tickets.